 It is our policy to post any changes we make to this Policy on this page.
-If we make material changes to how we treat users’ personal information, we will notify you through a notice on the Sites home page.
+If we make material changes to how we treat users’ Personal Information, we will notify you through a notice on the Sites home page.
 The date this Policy was last revised is identified at the top of the page.
 You are responsible for ensuring we have an up-to-date active and deliverable e-mail address for you, and for periodically visiting the Sites and this Policy to check for any changes.

-- USADA offers to its users a range of activities and services, some of which may collect information from children.
-Below, we summarize potential instances of collection and outline how and when we will provide parental notice and/or seek parental consent.
+USADA offers to its users a range of activities and services, some of which may collect information from children.
+Below, we summarize potential instances of collection and outline how and when we will provide parent/guardian notice and/or seek parent/guardian consent.
 In any instance that we collect personal information from a child, we will retain that information only so long as is reasonably necessary to fulfill the activity request or allow the child to continue to participate in the activity, and ensure the security of our users and our services, or as required by law.
-In the event we discover we have collected information from a child in a manner inconsistent with COPPA’s requirements, we will use commercially reasonable efforts delete the information or immediately seek the parent’s consent for that collection.
+In the event we discover we have collected information from a child in a manner inconsistent with COPPA’s requirements, we will use commercially reasonable efforts delete the information or immediately seek the parent’s/guardian’s consent for that collection.

 - Registration.
 Children can, in many cases, register with the Sites and applications to view content, play games, log information, provide results, input data, participate in contests, and engage in special features, among other things.
-During the registration process, we may ask the child to provide certain information for notification and security purposes, including a parent or guardian’s email address, the child’s first name and gender, the child’s member or account username, and password.
+During the registration process, we may ask the child to provide certain information for notification and security purposes, including a parent’s/guardian’s email address, the child’s first name and gender, the child’s member or account username, and password.
 We also may ask for birth dates from children to validate their ages.
 Please note that children can choose whether to share their information with us, but certain features may not function without it.
 As a result, children may not be able to access certain features if required information has not been provided.
 We will not require a child to provide more information than is reasonably necessary in order to participate in an online activity.

 - Content Generated by a Child.
 Certain activities on the Sites and applications may allow children to create or manipulate content and save it with USADA.
-Some of these activities do not require children to provide any personal information and therefore may not result in notice to the parent or require parental consent.
-If an activity potentially allows a child to insert personal information in their created content, we will either pre-screen the submission to delete any personal information, or we will seek verifiable parental consent by email for the collection.
+Some of these activities do not require children to provide any personal information and therefore may not result in notice to the parent/guardian or require parental/guardian consent.
+If an activity potentially allows a child to insert personal information in their created content, we will either pre-screen the submission to delete any personal information, or we will seek verifiable parental/guardian consent by email for the collection.
 Examples of created content that may include personal information are stories or other open-text fields, drawings that allow text or free-hand entry of information, or photo submissions.
-If, in addition to collecting content that includes personal information, USADA also plans to post the content publicly or share it with a third party for the third party’s own use, we will obtain a higher level of parental consent.
+If, in addition to collecting content that includes personal information, USADA also plans to post the content publicly or share it with a third party for the third party’s own use, we will obtain a higher level of parental/guardian consent.

-About Verifiable Parental Consent:
+About Verifiable Parental/Guardian Consent:

 High-Level Consent.
 In the event USADA collects personal information from a child that will be posted publicly, we will seek a higher level of consent than email consent.
-Such “high-level” methods of consent may include, without limitation, asking for a credit card or other payment method for verification (with a nominal charge potentially involved), speaking to a trained representative by telephone or video chat, requiring a signed consent form by mail, email attachment, or fax, or checking a form of government-issued identification against databases of such information, provided that the parent’s identification shall be deleted promptly after such verification is complete.
-After providing high-level consent, a parent may have the opportunity to use a pin or password in future communications as a way to confirm the parent’s identity.
+Such “high-level” methods of consent may include, without limitation, asking for a credit card or other payment method for verification (with a nominal charge potentially involved), speaking to a trained representative by telephone or video chat, requiring a signed consent form by mail, email attachment, or fax, or checking a form of government-issued identification against databases of such information, provided that the parent’s/guardian’s identification shall be deleted promptly after such verification is complete.
+After providing high-level consent, a parent/guardian may have the opportunity to use a pin or password in future communications as a way to confirm the parent’s/guardian’s identity.

 - Chat.
 Certain activities may allow users to communicate directly with other users by means of a chat system.
 We may employ live moderation and/or encourage other users to flag inappropriate communications to prevent the communication of both personal information and age-inappropriate words and phrases.
 We strongly encourage children who use these interactive features never to provide personal information about themselves or any third party, and certainly never to attempt to circumvent our moderation.
-We recommend that parents carefully supervise their children when the children participate in online activities.
+We recommend that parents/guardians carefully supervise their children when the children participate in online activities.

 - Email contact with a child.
 On occasion, in order to respond to a question or request from a child, USADA may need to ask for the child’s online contact information, such as an email address.
 USADA will delete this information immediately after responding to the question or request.
 In connection with certain activities or services, we may collect a child’s online contact information, such as an email address, in order to communicate with the child more than once.
 In such instances, we will retain the child’s online contact information to honor the request and for no other purpose such as marketing.
-Whenever we collect a child’s online contact information for ongoing communications, we will simultaneously require a parent email address in order to notify the parent about the collection and use of the child’s information, as well as to provide the parent an opportunity to prevent further contact with the child.
-On some occasions, a child may be engaged in more than one ongoing communication, and a parent may be required to “opt-out” of each communication individually.
+Whenever we collect a child’s online contact information for ongoing communications, we will simultaneously require a parent/guardian email address in order to notify the parent/guardian about the collection and use of the child’s information, as well as to provide the parent/guardian an opportunity to prevent further contact with the child.
+On some occasions, a child may be engaged in more than one ongoing communication, and a parent/guardian may be required to “opt-out” of each communication individually.